coredao-org/CoreDAO-Docs/docs/intro.md

 ## 👨‍💻 Getting Started

-Core is the first Bitcoin-aligned EVM-compatible Layer-1 blockchain, designed to be Bitcoin's complementary and hyper-scalable smart contract platform.
-With **~75%** of Bitcoin mining hash already contributing to its security model and over **8,200** Bitcoin staked through Non-Custodial Bitcoin Staking, Core is unlocking Bitcoin both as the prime protector and central asset of the future of DeFi.
+Core is a hyper-scalable smart contract platform designed to complement Bitcoin, serving as its first Proof of Stake (PoS) layer and the largest Bitcoin DeFi ecosystem.
+By merging Bitcoin’s unmatched security with the scalability of the innovative Satoshi Plus consensus, Core expands Bitcoin’s capabilities while preserving its core principles of decentralization and security.
+With approximately 75% of Bitcoin mining hash power already contributing to Core’s security model and over 8,200 BTC staked through Non-Custodial Bitcoin Staking, Core strengthens Bitcoin's role as both the prime protector and central asset of the future of DeFi.
+Core's Dual Staking model further empowers Bitcoin holders to earn secure and sustainable yields by staking both BTC and CORE, all while retaining full control and ownership of their assets.

 ![core-header](../static/img/core-header.png)